safarsafarov/safarsafarov/README.md

 ### What makes stay busy every single day:

-- Doing bachelor's degree in Computer Science
+- 👨🏻‍🎓 Doing bachelor's degree in Computer Science
-- Taking a Swift Online Course, and looking forward to contribute to any iOS open source project.
+- 🐣 Taking a Swift Online Course, and looking forward to contribute to any iOS open source project.
-- Learning and exploring UX/UI design.
+- 🎨 Learning and exploring UX/UI design.
-- Tech related: Books, Podcasts, Youtube videos, Blog posts.
+- 📕 Tech related: Books, Podcasts, Youtube videos, Blog posts.
-- Sometimes life makes me to play with Node.js and MERN stuff.
+- 💜 Love Node.js, which means I prefer MERN as my stack.
+- 🤠 Fact: Anime is shit, change my mind.
+- 👽 Quote: Life fucks everone, you are not exception.

 ### Technologies: